Snikeron/hangman_edumacator/README.md

 ## Authors
 Maurice Yong && Erin Belot
 ## Contributors
-Matt, Gretch, and Reugan -  A big thank you for the general bug fixing, guidance, and moral support.
+Matt, Gretch, and Reugan -  A big thank you for your debugging advice, guidance, and moral support.